 - Finance requires a 4 year projection of revenue showing an ROI

-- The visionary grudgingly creates a realistic spreadsheet projection of the next 4 years revenues that shows a 100 million dollar market.
+- The visionary grudgingly creates a realistic spreadsheet projection of the next 4 years of revenue that shows a 100 million dollar market.

-- Finance denies funding because the returns are too small.
+- Finance denies funding because the return is too small.
 Finance declares, “If it’s not a billion dollar market, we don’t invest.”

 - Finance divides the projected revenues by 10 to account for “visionary enthusiasm” and then approves it because 100 million is pretty decent.

 There must be a better way to decide on innovation investments than this.

 It reminds me of when I see someone waving at me at a party, so I wave back to be polite, not knowing who the hell this person is.

 Of course, they were waving at someone else behind me.
 But then they assume, since I was waving at them, that they must know me and proceed to walk over for a chat.
 Even after 10 minutes of conversation where we’re both fairly certain the other person has no idea who we are, we continue the charade out of courtesy.

 Everyone in this scenario knows it’s a complete charade and suspects that everyone else also knows it’s a charade, but everyone plays along because it would be impolite not otherwise.